tmaklin/maklin.fi/content/resume.md

 ### Profile {#profile}

-PhD in computer science with research experience in modelling of biological data.
+PhD in computer science with research experience in computational and theoretical modelling of biological data.
 I do statistics, bacterial genomics, and bioinformatics software development.

 ------